COVID 19 operational changes & Policy

 Our Manor Farm site is thoroughly cleaned each evening by on site maintenance staff.
 These staff keep records available on request.

-- Require all children and staff to wash hands upon arrival and though the day.
+- Require all children and staff to wash hands upon arrival and through the day.
 Particularly before and after eating, handling animals, going in or out doors and of course after using the toilet.

 - Install extra, temporary, outdoor, warm water hand wash stations.